nvilloria/gtapshape/README.md

 # gtapshape

 **gtapshape** is an R package designed for the flexible aggregation of land use and land cover data specifically tailored for use with the GTAP Agro-Ecological Zones (AEZ) model.
-This package provides tools to efficiently manipulate and aggregate spatial data.
+This package provides tools to efficiently manipulate and aggregate spatial and country-level data on global land use and land cover to the GTAP regions and sectors.

 ## Key Features